Halle/TheOffcuts/content/posts/core-media-io-camera-extensions-part-two.md

 }
 ```

-Now, when we run the end-to-end testing app and run **OffcutsCam.app**, clicking "Change Image" shows us a change of image.
+Now, when we run the end-to-end testing app and run **OffcutsCam.app**, clicking **`Change Image`** shows us a change of image.
 We can toggle between a dirty and a clean version of the technical difficulties placard.

 ## Reboot and install the extension once it is debugged